Learning earthquake sources using symmetric autoencoders: Training Data

 \section{Training Data}

-This section outlines the methodology used to construct the dataset for training SymAE to learn a source-path representation.
-Broadband displacement seismograms of selected earthquakes (listed in Tab.~\ref{tab:eq_details}) were retrieved from the IRIS data center using the ObspyDMT package~\citep{hosseini2017obspydmt}.
+This section outlines the methodology used to construct the dataset for training SymVAE.
+Broadband displacement seismograms of selected deep earthquakes (listed in Tab.~\ref{tab:eq_details}) were retrieved from the IRIS data center using the ObspyDMT package~\citep{hosseini2017obspydmt}.
 The seismograms were then instrument-corrected and manually inspected to remove outliers.
 Subsequently, standard pre-processing techniques, such as band-pass filtering, resampling, and standardization, were applied to the remaining seismograms.
-During this study, our analysis focused on the time window of $\pm300\,$s centered around the PREM P or S arrivals of the seismograms.
+During this study, our analysis focused on the time window of $\pm200\,$s centered around the IASP91~\citep{kennetttraveltimes} P or pP arrivals of the seismograms.
+The seismograms within the selected windows undergo polarity correction, ensuring uniform polarity across all seismograms associated with a particular earthquake.
 The length of the time window is not critical as long as it is sufficient to capture the source effects.
-Furthermore, the same analysis can be applied to other time windows by identifying the relevant arrivals.
+Furthermore, the same analysis can be adapted to other time windows by identifying relevant arrivals.